 You also have the right to make a complaint to the UK Information Commissioner's Office, which has the power to investigate our compliance with applicable law.
 The ICO can be contacted via their website at www.ico.org.uk

-- Under the GDPR you have the following rights (although these rights may not apply to all circumstances):
+- Under the UK GDPR you have the following rights (although these rights may not apply to all circumstances):

 - The right to have the personal data which we collect on you corrected if it is inaccurate, or completed where it is incomplete